 Historic homes are living remnants of our past, bearing witness to the changing architectural styles, societal norms, and culture.
 They are the time capsules of our history, providing us with a tangible link to our roots.
 Preserving these homes is not just about aesthetic appeal or real estate value; it’s about cherishing our heritage and taking pride in our shared history.

 Moreover, these historic properties often feature unique architectural elements and craftsmanship that are rare to find in modern constructions.
-Intricately carved woodwork, handcrafted ironwork, ornate plasterwork, and timeless design elements can’t be replicated with the same level of authenticity.
+Intricately carved woodwork, handcrafted ironwork, Engineered wood flooring, ornate plasterwork, and timeless design elements can’t be replicated with the same level of authenticity.
 Preserving these homes helps retain these priceless features for future generations to appreciate.

 Challenges of Preserving Historic Homes